Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 Project roadmaps and project plans are often confused with one another, as they share a focus in terms of outlining deliverables.
 However, the two are distinct in their level of detail—a project roadmap offers a high-level overview, while a project plan goes into the specifics of the project.

-These two resources are used interdependently in a project—the roadmap serves as a guide for assigning resources at the task level and making sure decisions are made in service of high-level goals, while the results and changes from every task reflect back towards an updated project roadmap for keeping stakeholders aligned.
+These two resources are used interdependently in a project—the roadmap serves as a guide for assigning resources at the task level and making sure decisions are made in service of high-level goals, while the results and changes from every task reflect an updated project roadmap for keeping stakeholders aligned.

 Optimizing Your Project Roadmap for Success